andresgalaviz/Football-Player-Tracking/README.md

 Please read completely:
 ## Products

-### Stitched video - pre detection.
+### Stitched video
 Video has been pre-calculated.
-It is located as "vid/panorama.mov".
-Again, if you want to test this you can simply rename the files and the system will re calculate everything.
+It is located under "vid/panorama.mov".
+Iff you want to test the video stitching you can simply rename the files and the system will re calculate everything.
 It will take time.
+**The system assumes the video is already created and is located in that location, to test this you mus download the video files Download football_left.mp4, football_mid.mp4, football_right.mp4 from: https://drive.google.com/folderview?id=0B7gBv2Jut0VxcDNENmxvS2N4Qk0&usp=sharing and place them under the vid folder.
+Then run "python videostitch.py" from within the "src/" folder.

+Source code: "src/videostitch.py"

 ### Real Time Football Player Tracking
 To execute system you must run "python main.py" from inside the src folder.
 In order to work you must make sure to have the required video codecs(Very important in Mac).
 If you are taking the code from this repository you must also follow the README.md file inside the "vid/" folder.